Seton Smith

-Seton Smith (born 1955) is an American artist and photographer.
+Seton Smith (born 1955) is an American artist photographer.

 Early life and education

 Smith was born in 1955 in Newark, New Jersey.
 Her father was artist Tony Smith and her mother was actress and opera singer Jane Lawrence.
 Although Seton's work takes a very different form than that of her father, early exposure to his process of making geometric sculptures allowed her to experience minimalist and formal issues in art firsthand.
 She had a twin sister who died of AIDS, actor Beatrice "Bebe" Smith, and is also the sister of Kiki Smith, who is also an artist.